Sri Lankan English

 jingbang: shebang (orig.
 Scottish, also used in the West Indies)

-> 'Jingbang' is used like ‘shebang’ in the expression ‘the whole jingbang’ meaning ‘the whole thing’ or ‘the whole lot’.
-But while ‘the whole shebang’ normally refers to inanimate things, ‘the whole jingbang’ normally refers to a group of people, for example a gathering of family or friends.
-Jingbang (or jingband?) can also be used like ha-ho to mean a fuss, as in this quote from the Sunday Observer:
+> Jingbang is used like shebang in the expression the whole jingbang meaning the whole thing or the whole lot.
+But while the whole shebang normally refers to inanimate things, the whole jingbang normally refers to a group of people, for example a gathering of family or friends.
+In the third citation (from the Sunday Observer) jingbang is used to mean a fuss or a hullabaloo.

 "I suppose your whole jing-bang family will come and drink and dance the devil and no sleep for the baby."
 (Yakada Yaka, by Carl Muller, page 2)